Hundreds of hospice centers get failing grades

 - Hospice workers failed to recognize signs of a possible sexual assault of a patient.

-- A patient went 2 years before anyone treated her for a wound.
+- A patient went two years before anyone treated her for a wound.

 - Poorly trained staff attempting to move a patient dropped her on the floor resulting in a broken leg.